 Overview of Evolution:

 The basis for this evolution is the well-known Mamyshev regenerator .
 Two non-overlapping spectral filters serve as an effective saturable absorber, suppressing continuous wave lasing while allowing a high-intensity pulse to sustain itself.
 An intense pulse experiences spectral broadening between each filter.
 When this broadening is sufficient for significant pulse energy to pass through both spectral filters repeatedly, a stable, periodic evolution can occur, where the pulse spectrally “oscillates” between the two offset filters.
-Self-similar pulse evolution between the filters has been suggested as a factor in achieving optimal performance, but more work needs to be done to more rigorously confirm this.
+Self-similar pulse evolution between the filters was proposed early on as a factor in achieving optimal performance, while more recent work has suggested the role of a new regime known as amplification under gain-managed nonlinearity .

 Right: cartoon illustrating the effect of the Mamyshev oscillator on the pulse spectrum.